ManifoldRG/MultiNet/src/eval_harness/README.md

    ./build_and_run_eval_container.sh piqa  # Test with sample data first
    ```

-2. **Run full evaluations**: Run evaluations on all relevant datasets for your model type
+2. **Validate the containerized run**: Ensure your adapter initializes and produces valid outputs in the container
-   - Results will be saved to `./eval_results/`
+   - Review logs and local results in `./eval_results/`
-   - Review metrics and verify correctness
+   - Fix any issues before submission

 3. **Fork the repository**: Create a fork of the MultiNet repository to your GitHub account
    - Go to [https://github.com/ManifoldRG/MultiNet](https://github.com/ManifoldRG/MultiNet)